Guillermo Anaya Llamas: Biography

-On December 9, 2007, the national president of the PAN, Germán Martínez Cázares, proposed him for the position of secretary general of the PAN; he ceased in the same, by instruction of the same Martínez Cázares on June 10, 2008 and became vice-coordinator of the PAN bench in the Senate of the Republic, he was replaced in the general secretariat by Deputy Rogelio Carbajal Tejada after ratification by the National Executive Committee.
+On 9 December 2007, the national president of the PAN, Germán Martínez Cázares, proposed him for the position of general secretary of the PAN; he ceased in the same, by instruction of the same Martínez Cázares on 10 June 2008 and became vice-coordinator of the PAN bench in the Senate of the Republic, he was replaced in the general secretariat by Deputy Rogelio Carbajal Tejada after ratification by the National Executive Committee.

-In 2011 he was candidate for governor for the parties Acción Nacional and Unidad Democrática de Coahuila, in the electoral process to renew the governorship of Coahuila in the elections of that year being defeated by Rubén Moreira Valdez, brother of the then governor on leave of absence Humberto Moreira.
+In 2011 he was the candidate for governor for the parties Acción Nacional and Unidad Democrática de Coahuila, in the electoral process to renew the governorship of Coahuila in the elections of that year.
+He lost to Rubén Moreira Valdez, brother of the then governor on leave of absence Humberto Moreira.

-He was a Plurinominal Deputy from 2012 to 2015 in the LXII Legislature of the Congress of the Union of Mexico in which he was a member of the Civil Protection and National Defense Commissions, as well as Chairman of the Public Safety Commission.
+He was a plurinominal deputy from 2012 to 2015 in the 62nd Congress, in which he was a member of the Civil Protection and National Defense Commissions, as well as Chairman of the Public Safety Commission.
 In 2016 he was elected candidate for Governor of Coahuila for the second time, being nominated by the Coalition "Alianza Ciudadana por Coahuila", formed by the parties Acción Nacional, Unidad Democrática de Coahuila, Primero Coahuila and Encuentro Social towards the Coahuila State Elections of 2017.
-Being defeated by Miguel Ángel Riquelme.
+He lost to Miguel Ángel Riquelme.
 He sought to annul the election with the slogan "Coahula digno".

 In 2017, details were disseminated about an account of Guillermo Anaya, in a bank in the tax haven of Barbados.

+In the 2024 general election, Anaya Llamas was elected to the Chamber of Deputies for Coahuila's 5th district.